 Panel

-The HTTP Panel response header is an unofficial header identifying the hosting control panel managing the server.
+The unofficial Panel response header identifies the hosting control panel managing the server.

 Usage